polilluminato/awesome-pubdev/README.md

 * [get_it_mixin](https://pub.dev/packages/get_it_mixin) - mixin on Stateless- and StatefulWidgts that makes binding the Widget to Objects stored in GetIt easier.
 Makes get_it to a full state management solution
 * [mobx](https://pub.dev/packages/mobx) - MobX is a state-management library that makes it simple to connect the reactive data of your application with the UI.
 * [provider](https://pub.dev/packages/provider) - A wrapper around InheritedWidget to make them easier to use and more reusable.

+## Supabase

+*Libraries integrate Supabase services*

+* [postgrest](https://pub.dev/packages/postgrest) - PostgREST client for Dart.
+This library provides an ORM interface to PostgREST.
+* [realtime_client](https://pub.dev/packages/realtime_client) - Listens to changes in a PostgreSQL Database and via websockets.
+This is for usage with Supabase Realtime server.
+* [supabase](https://pub.dev/packages/supabase) - A dart client for Supabase.
+This client makes it simple for developers to build secure and scalable products.
+* [supabase_flutter](https://pub.dev/packages/supabase_flutter) - Flutter integration for Supabase.
+This package makes it simple for developers to build secure and scalable products.

 ## Text